beefyfinance/beefy-contracts/readme.md

 8. Deposit the withdrawn amount.
 9. Harvest again.
 10. Switch to harvest-on-deposit depednding on chain gas fees.
+11. `setPendingRewardName`, or else call reward shows 0.
-11. Transfer Ownership of the Vault and Strategy contracts to the Vault and Strat owners for the respective chains.
+12. Transfer Ownership of the Vault and Strategy contracts to the Vault and Strat owners for the respective chains.

 Check for more addresses at https://github.com/beefyfinance/beefy-api/tree/master/packages/address-book This is required so that we can review everything before the vault is actually live on the app and manage it after its live.